 Index is a tiny town located in the state of Washington.
-With a population of 156 people and just one neighborhood, Index is the 324th largest community in Washington.
-Index has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 157 people and just one neighborhood, Index is the 324th largest community in Washington.
+Much of the housing stock in Index was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Index are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.